michael-myers/MacOS-WPA-PSK/README.md

         python grab-MacOS-WPA-PSK.py

 Dependencies:
-        Just python, which as a MacOS user you already have.
+        Just Python, which as a macOS user you already have.

-Tested with MacOS 10.12.2.
+Tested with MacOS 10.12.2 through 10.14.6.